open-policy-agent/opa/docs/content/policy-reference.md

 not obj.foo.bar.baz

 # with `import future.keywords.in`
+o := {"foo": false}
-# check if key exists: its value could be false, the expression will be true
+# check if value exists: the expression will be true
-"foo" in obj
+false in o
-# check if value for key "foo" is "bar"
+# check if value for key "foo" is false
-"foo", "bar" in obj
+"foo", false in o
 ```

 ### Sets